mineads-gg/mineads-monitor/README.md

-# MineAdsMonitor
+# mineads-monitor

-🔌 Push your server analytics to MineAds.
+🔌 Push your server analytics to MineAds